New Jersey Junction Railroad

+With the opening of the Weehawken Tunnel by the NYCRR in 1884, the NYCRR began to expand their reach through Hudson County.
+The NJJ was incorporated under the laws of New Jersey on February 27, 1886.
+The New York and Fort Lee was leased to the New Jersey Junction Railroad on June 30, 1886.
+With the exception of the connection to the Long Dock Tunnel (which would become the Docks Connecting Railway), most of its trackage was transferred to the NJJ, though south of Weehawken the NJJ constructed new trackage parallel to the existing line to allow the Erie to reach its Weehawken yards under lease.
+On July 1, 1886, the NJJ was leased for 100 years to the New York Central and Hudson River Railroad.
+The full line south to the Pennsylvania Railroad's lines in Jersey City opened for freight in May 1887 and passengers in June 1887.

-The NJJ owned the entire stock of the New Jersey Shore Line Railroad, Jersey City and Bayonne Railroad, and State Line and Stony Point Railroad; only the former constructed track.
+The NJJ owned the entire stock of the New Jersey Shore Line Railroad, Jersey City and Bayonne Railroad, and State Line and Stony Point Railroad; only the former constructed track, subsuming what remained of the Hudson River Turnpike.
 On October 24, 1914, the NJJ was reorganized as a merger with the New Jersey Shore Line Railroad.

 In 1952, the New York Central Railroad officially subsumed the New Jersey Junction Railroad, which it had controlled since its beginning.
 The line eventually passed under control of CSX and Norfolk Southern as their River Line and Weehawken Branch.
 The southern section is now being used for New Jersey Transit's Hudson-Bergen Light Rail, from North Bergen south to Hoboken, with freight now running along the former Northern Railroad of New Jersey on the other side of the New Jersey Palisades.